hypnopaedia/Jody-s-Website/README.md

     - lyra made a website
     - voynich manuscript / codex seraphinius
     - William James Sidis - the "smartest" man
-    - bone graphic nvoel
+    - bone graphic novel
+    - dr. seuss' the midnight paintings
     - shadows on the walls of abandoned asylum thin
-    - rat utopia experiments // modern cultureg
+    - rat utopia experiments // modern culture
     - spotify bad
     - anything in important playlist on youtube lol
     - modern artists on the cutting edge